kritikos-io/Extensions.Linq/README.md

 *Initial implementation was a collaboration with [palladin](#contributors)*

+## Pagination Extensions

+* Slice

+Simple and safe method to extract pages from Queryable datasets.
+Only available on ```IOrderedQueryable``` since this is the only way data parity can be enforced.

 ## Deconstruction Extensions

 Provides deconstruct extension methods for all expressions under the System.Linq.Expressions namespace, for easy pattern matching, especially when leveraging the swich expression new to C# 8.0.
 Requested, and guided, by [palladin](#contributors).